SerjMartin/delivery-company/README.md

 - Option

-  - Give to a user the option if he\she wants to input new data again.
+  - Give the user an option to input new data again.
   - If yes, print instructions on what to do to input new data.
   - If no, print the 'Have a nice day' string.